YJesus/Unhide/README.txt

       procps

-IMPORTANT : Notes that, as a forensic tool, unhide is built statically as the host system libraries may be compromised.
+IMPORTANT : Notes that, as a forensic tool, unhide is built statically as the host system libraries may be compromised and to avoid being fooled by a PRELINKing.

 If you ARE using a Linux kernel >= 2.6
       gcc -Wall -Wextra -O2 --static -pthread unhide-linux*.c unhide-output.c -o unhide-linux